 This means that the structural deck is outside of the flat roof extension’s thermal envelope hence creating a cold roof.
 Adequate ventilation is required via eaves vents to minimise the risk of condensation, which could lead to issues such as damp.
 “A better-performing solution is a warm roof,” says Robert from Simply Extend.
 “This is where the insulation is not put in between the timbers but covers the whole of the internal new roof’s ceiling (above the roof deck).”

 A polythene vapour barrier membrane is placed on top of the deck, on the warm side of the insulation, to prevent moist air in the rooms below getting trapped in the wooden roof structure.
 Options for insulating materials include extruded polystyrene boards or rigid wood fibre panels.
-You could even use structural insulated panels for the roof construction if you want a solution with a thermally protective layer already built in.
+You could even use structural insulated panels (SIPs) for the roof construction if you want a solution with a thermally protective layer already built in.